-Controls on how the database is used for analysis and research: 10 CCR 2505-5-1.200.5 requires the CO APCD Administrator to establish the Data Release Review Committee (DRRC) to advise CIVHC regarding requests for data release.
+Controls on how the database is used for analysis and research: The enabling CO APCD legislation (10 CCR 2505-5-1.200.5) requires the CO APCD Administrator (CIVHC) to establish the Data Release Review Committee (DRRC) to advise the administrator regarding requests for data release.
 The DRRC was established in September 2012 and meets on a monthly basis.
 It reviews applications and advises CIVHC whether release of the data is consistent with the statutory purpose of the CO APCD, contributes to efforts to improve health care for Colorado residents, and complies with the requirements of HIPAA and other federal privacy laws.
 The DRRC began reviewing the first written requests for access to CO APCD data in April 2013.

-The data release processes established by the CO APCD Administrator contemplates the following types of data release:
+The data release processes applies to the following types of data release:

 - A custom report or a de-identified data set as defined under HIPAA, especially 45 CFR 164.514(a).
-De-identification by CIVHC and the CO APCD will be achieved by removing all 18 identifiers enumerated by the HIPAA de-identification standards at 45 CFR § 164.514(b)(2).
-Protected data elements will not appear in a de-identified file; all dates are shown as year only; zip codes will be reduced to three digits; if a zip code has fewer than 20,000 residents it will show as “000.”
+De-identification is achieved by removing all 18 identifiers enumerated by the HIPAA de-identification standards at 45 CFR § 164.514(b)(2).
+Protected data elements are not included in a de-identified file, all dates are shown as year only, zip codes are reduced to three digits, and if a zip code has fewer than 20,000 residents it will show as “000.”

 - A Limited Data Set as defined under HIPAA, especially 45 CFR 164.514(e).
 Limited Data Sets may not include name, street address, or Social Security Number.
 Dates related to the individual may be included.